Jumpscale/Docs/MultiNode/AgentController2/ControllerConfiguration.md

 If tls is enabled by specifying a `[[listen.tls]]` block, client certificates can be configured by adding `[[listen.clientCA]]` configurations.
 * **cert** is a CA certificate file.

 Clients connecting to this endpoint will then be required to provide a client certificate.
 The certificate will be verified against the CA certificate.
-Multiple `[[listen.clientCA]]` blocks may be specified and a client certificate will be accepted if is accepted by by at least 1 of the CA's.
+Multiple `[[listen.clientCA]]` blocks may be specified and a client certificate will be accepted if it is accepted by by at least 1 of the CA's.